Metroid: Other M

 Review by Mike Finkelstein

-The Wiimote controls are a tad odd if you're played Prime, though, just because you don't use the analog stick at all; that nunchuck you got, set it aside because Other M hearkens back to the classic days of the NES and you'll be playing this just with a Wiimote, on its side, and the D-pad as your means of moving Samus.
+The Wiimote controls are a tad odd if you've played Prime, though, just because you don't use the analog stick at all; that nunchuck you got, set it aside because Other M hearkens back to the classic days of the NES and you'll be playing this just with a Wiimote, on its side, and the D-pad as your means of moving Samus.
 It's an odd choice considering the nunchuck is right there and provides better, more responsive movement than a D-pad.
 And it's even weirder still when you realize there are sections of the game where you have to go into a first-person mode to do specific shooting sections and these places would absolutely benefit from the tight control of an analog stick.
 I have absolutely no clue why they made this decision at all as it goes counter to all control schemes designed since the Nintendo 64.

-No, it's only when you really get into the game that it starts to reveal how much the developers didn't understand what they were doing.
+It's only when you really get into the game that it starts to reveal how much the developers didn't understand what they were doing.
 For starters, this is probably one of the most empty and utterly hollow "worlds" Samus has had to explore.
 In comparison to Zebes or SR-388 or Tallon IV, all of which were densely packed with rooms, paths, and nooks and crannies, Other M is largely devoid of all of that.
 You'll get into a zone, be shown the map, and then you follow the linear progression of rooms until you get to the next nav station, get the next set of maps, and repeat.
 There might be the occasional little nook, or an item loose somewhere else, but these are largely open, empty rooms with just you and some creatures.
-The nonlinear experience of the series is utterly and completely gone, here.
+The nonlinear experience of the series is utterly and completely gone here.

 Have you ever wanted to see Samus depicted as a shy and submissive, doe-eyed girl that would do anything for her commanding officer/father figure?
 No?
 Well then you're going to have some serious issues with the story here.
 Samus, for whatever reason, joins up with a crew of Galactic Marines as they investigate what's going on in a science station, the Bottle Ship.
-At the scene of the incident Samus runs into Adam, her old commander, and while he lets her join their crew he forces her to follow his orders and that includes turning off all her gear until he authorizes her to use it.
+At the scene of the incident, Samus runs into Adam, her old commander, and while he lets her join their crew he forces her to follow his orders and that includes turning off all her gear until he authorizes her to use it.
 Yes, the hard-as-nails, bad-ass bounty hunter we've seen in countless games before this, the woman that will go solo into any mission, kick ass and take names, lets someone boss her around for a good ten hours or so of game play.
 It's galling, frankly, because it's a version of the character we never needed or wanted.

 Every game limits Samus in some way, mind you, but the way this game does it is just misogynistic.
 "Samus, you've already gone on countless missions and have handled yourself admirably, and while we realize you are, in no way, under the authority of the Galactic command, we order you to be a good girl and turn off all your gear because you might shoot yourself and break a nail."
 That's how it plays, and Samus just goes along with it.
 If she fought back at all that would be one thing, but instead she is like, "yes, sir, thank you, daddy," and then rest of the audience is utterly and completely creeped out by it.
-Of note, once you beat the game you can then skip all the cut-scenes on all further sessions in the game, and you can absolutely be sure I always do.

 The thing is, if they wanted to limit her and still have her be Samus, there were any number of ways they could do it.
 The one I thought up just now was to have her get a call from her friend (and old Army buddy) Adam who asks if the military R&D branch can take a look at her suit to see if they can replicate her tech.
 She grudgingly agrees, lending the suit to the Bottle Ship scientists but she has to be there the whole time in case something goes wrong.
 And then something goes wrong, monsters attack, and her suit is broken into pieces, the parts scattered to the winds of the world.
 Then she has to go and find all her tech again while protecting the idiotic Army guys at the base.
 Same basic idea but now Samus is both in control and the only one smart enough to realize she's a powerful warrior goddess and they all need to get the hell out of her way.